linuxkit/linuxkit/docs/infrakit.md

-## Hyperkit/Moby Infrakit plugin
+## Hyperkit Infrakit plugin

-There is a HyperKit Moby instance plugin for infrakit in `src/cmd/infrakit-instance-hyperkit`.
-The instance plugin is capable to start/manage several hyperkit instances with with different configurations and Moby configurations.
+There is a HyperKit instance plugin for infrakit in `src/cmd/infrakit-instance-hyperkit`.
+The instance plugin is capable to start/manage several hyperkit instances with with different configurations and LinuxKit configurations.

 The plugin keeps state in a local directory (default `.infrakit/hyperkit-vms`) where each instance keeps some state in a